What are Photonic Applications?

 Microwave photonics

-Microwave photonics combines the fields of optics and radiofrequency engineering to study the interaction between these two technologies.
+Microwave photonics combines the fields of optics and radiofrequency engineering to what substrates are used to fabricate microwave photonic devicesstudy the interaction between these two technologies.
 It has the potential to generate, distribute, measure, and process microwave and millimeter-wave signals.
 The technology uses photonic devices to achieve these functions.
 Since its inception, microwave photonics has found applications in various fields and is a rapidly developing field.
 Here are some of the latest applications of microwave photonics.

 The book features contributions from leading international researchers on wave generation, detection, control, and propagation.
 It also explores the components and devices used to implement these technologies, including radio-over-fiber systems, optical transmitters and receivers, and optical switchers.
 Each chapter explores theories and techniques related to these technologies, and contributors provide insights into future developments.
 This book will benefit all researchers working in the field of microwave photonics.